TheHive-Project/TheHiveDocs/TheHive4/Administration/Migration.md

                            migrate only alerts created from <date>
   --alert-until-date <date>
                            migrate only alerts created until <date>
+  --include-alert-types <type>,<type>...
+                           migrate only alerts with this types --exclude-alert-types <type>,<type>...
+                           don't migrate alerts with this types --include-alert-sources <source>,<source>...
+                           migrate only alerts with this sources --exclude-alert-sources <source>,<source>...
-  --max-audit-age <duration>
+                           don't migrate alerts with this sources --max-audit-age <duration>
                            migrate only audits whose age is less than <duration>
   --min-audit-age <duration>